-Its activities seek to:
+It's activities seek to:

 - 1. PRIVACY Help public users regained control of their privacy and identity.
 Individuals' security and privacy on the Internet are fundamental and must not be treated as optional.
-When users share information about themselves they need to do it voluntarily and know what they are sharing and whom they are sharing it to or with. - 2.
+When users share information about themselves they need to do it voluntarily and know what they are sharing and who they are sharing it to or with. - 2.
 PERSONALIZATION Help quality publishers to improve the relevance and value of advertising in part through deeper knowledge about their users' collective interests.
 Commercial involvement in the development of the Internet brings many benefits; a balance between commercial profit and public benefit is critical. - 3.
 PAYMENT Create a public-interest internet ecosystem where an individual "fast pass" to trustworthy information by subscription or by click is possible without a required dependence upon one commercial platform.

-Journalism worldwide is under financial pressure as the advertising, which supported it, migrates from print to digital and, on digital, to mobile and web platforms managed primarily by Facebook and Google.
+Journalism worldwide is under financial pressure as the advertising which supported it migrates from print to digital and, on digital, to mobile and web platforms managed primarily by Facebook and Google.
 Publishers are looking for ways to re-assert a close, "first-party" relationship with users/viewers/readers and to help users manage their "personas" - their digital identity.
-The ITEGA seeks to define the business rules and technology for shared-user networks for trust, identity, privacy and information commerce.
+The ITE seeks to define a shared-user network for trust, identity, privacy and information commerce.